 However well-meaning, as many women now shun stereotypical femininity in all its forms in the name of female power, they actually perpetuate the belief that femininity is inferior to masculinity.
 Of course, some women simply don’t subscribe to this “feminine” ideal.
-But those of us who suppress our feminine side like a dirty secret are only fuelling the dominant masculine worldview that masculinity is necessary for success.
+But those of us who suppress our feminine side are only fuelling the dominant masculine worldview that masculinity is necessary for success.
+Femininity shaming has to stop.

 What is Femininity?
 Nature Vs. Nurture